ehus33/CheesyExtension/README.md

 ## Features

-CheesyExtension offers the following features:
+Say Cheese! offers the following features:

 - **Feature 1:** Description of feature 1.
 - **Feature 2:** Description of feature 2.